Fazl-e-Haq Khairabadi: Personal life

-He was Farooqui (a descendant of 'Umar ibn al-Khattab).
+He was Farooqui.
 His father was Imam Fazl-e-Iman.
-One of his sons, Abdul Haque, was also a leading and respected scholar and was given the title of Shamsul Ulema.
+One of his sons, Abdul Haq, was also a leading and respected scholar and was given the title of Shams al-Ulama.
 His grandson was Muztar Khairabadi.
 Renowned poet and lyricist Jan Nisar Akhtar was his great-grandson and Javed Akhtar, Farhan Akhtar and Zoya Akhtar all are his descendants.

 Among his sons, Abdul Haq Khairabadi was a rational scholar and a teacher of Majid Ali Jaunpuri.

 Death

-He stayed for 22 months in captivity at Andaman, Allama wrote a number of eyewitness accounts in the form of verses in Arabic (Qaseeda), apart from a book Alsoorat-ul- Hindia which is a critical analysis of the war and events of 1857.
+He stayed for 22 months in captivity at Andaman, Allama wrote a number of eyewitness accounts in the form of verses in Arabic (Qaseeda), apart from a book al-Thawra al-Hindiyya which is an analysis of the war and events of 1857.
 This is also the first ever book on the events of 1857.
 Fazl-e-Haq Khairabadi died on August 19, 1861, in exile on the Andaman Islands.